sellalab/HumanLinkedSelectionMaps/Bmaps/README.txt

 and constraint measured in CADD v1.6 (excluding McVicker's B statistic).
 They both use a threshold applied in lookup tables of B=0.6.

+The additional maps found in different_B_thresholds correspond to maps using different thresholds on minimum B values, described in Section 1.5 of our paper and presented in Figures S7 & S9.
+The thresholds used are 0 (None), B=0.2, B=0.5.